Real Estate Assessment

 - destruction based on fire or flood or other disasters

-*ALL CHANGES will be effective on 1 January following the change
+*ALL CHANGES will be effective on the 1st day of January following the change

 The County Assessor maintains a Property Record Card on every parcel of land in Randolph County.
 The information on the property record card includes: